kenzasam/kenzasam.github.io/-folio-master/about.md

 Innovation, design, biotech and policy.
 When I met more people

 Biotechnology is no longer a mysterious blabla.
-It is all around us, but also, it isn't questioned it enough.
-Governments and legislation is lagging behind.
+It is all around us, but also, it's potential isn't understood enough by society.
+Governments and legislation are lagging behind.
 Is policy too slow to catch up?
-And how can we still keep on encouraging crazy multidisciplinary and disruptive biotech innovation  without pinning research down?
-Can Community Labs play a role in this?
+And how can we still keep on encouraging crazy multidisciplinary and disruptive biotech innovation without having limiting frameworks?
+What role do artists and DIY biologists play in this?
-Next to
-Who are the people challenging this status quo?
+And who are the innovators and entrepreneurs challenging the status quo?

 About Me
 Science communicator, entrepreneur, bioengineer and critic.